-Advocates for educational justice and the high academic achievement of all California students, particularly those of color and living in poverty.
+Advocates for educational justice and the high academic achievement of all California students, pre-k through college, particularly those of color and living in poverty.

 Equity-Driven • Data-Centered • Student-Focused